Bryce Young

-Bryce Christopher Young (born July 25, 2001) is an American football quarterback for the Alabama Crimson Tide.
-He holds the record for most passing yards in a single game by an Alabama quarterback (559) and was the recipient of several awards in 2021, including the Heisman Trophy.
+Bryce Christopher Young (born July 25, 2001) is an American professional football quarterback for the Carolina Panthers of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, setting the school record for most passing yards in a single game (559) and winning several player of the year awards in 2021, including the Heisman Trophy.
+Young was selected first overall by the Panthers in the 2023 NFL draft.

 Early life

-Young was born in Philadelphia, Pennsylvania, on July 25, 2001.
+Young was born on July 25, 2001, in Wynnewood, Pennsylvania.
 He later moved to Pasadena, California, where he lived for most of his adolescence.

-High school career

-Young attended Cathedral High School in Los Angeles and transferred to Mater Dei High School in Santa Ana, California, for his last two years of high school football.
+Young attended Cathedral High School in Los Angeles and transferred to Mater Dei High School in Santa Ana, California, in 2018.

 As a senior, he was the Los Angeles Times Player of the Year and California's Gatorade Football Player of the Year after throwing for 4,528 yards and 58 touchdowns.
 He was also the USA Today High School Offensive Player of the Year.
-During his high school career he passed for 13,520 yards and 152 touchdowns and was a five star recruit ranked the nations #1 quarterback prospect and second overall recruit.
-After originally committing to the University of Southern California (USC) to play football, Young decommitted and decided instead to play at the University of Alabama for Nick Saban.
+During his high school career he passed for 13,520 yards and 152 touchdowns and was a five star recruit ranked the nation's #1 quarterback prospect and second overall recruit.
+After originally committing to USC to play football, Young instead decided to play at Alabama.

+Young has been friends with Houston Texans quarterback C. J. Stroud since the two went to nearby high schools in Southern California.
+The two continued their friendship in college, and ultimately were selected with the first two picks in the 2023 NFL draft.

 College career

 Freshman year

 During his freshman year at Alabama, Young was the backup to junior quarterback Mac Jones throughout the 2020 season.
 On September 26, 2020, Young made his collegiate debut in the late third quarter against Missouri at Faurot Field.
 That night, Young went 5-of-8 for 54 passing yards with two rushing yards on four attempts.
-Young appeared in a total of nine games in 2020, finishing the season with 156 passing yards and one touchdown.
-He also appeared in the final play of the 2021 CFP National Championship, taking a knee with about 15 seconds left to seal Alabama's 52–24 victory over Ohio State.
+On November 21, he threw his first collegiate touchdown pass in a 63–3 victory over Kentucky.
+Young appeared in nine games in 2020, finishing the season with 156 passing yards and one touchdown.